cfw-guide/ios.cfw.guide/_pages/en_US/troubleshooting.md

 1. Press the Volume+ button immediately followed by the Volume- button
 1. Press and hold down the Power button until the screen turns black
 1. Release the Power button
-1. Hold down the Power button and the Volume- button for 5 seconds immediately after
+1. Hold down the Power button, and the Volume- button for 5 seconds immediately after
 1. Release the Power button but keep holding down the Volume- button for another 5 seconds

 Your device should now be in DFU mode.
-The screen should be black and your computer should recognise it as in recovery mode.
+The screen should be black, and your computer should recognise it as in recovery mode.